MiltonGreat/Palmer-Penguins/README.md

 A heatmap was generated to display the correlation between the numerical features (culmen length, culmen depth, flipper length, and body mass).
 Significant correlations were found between:

-- flipper length and body mass (strong positive correlation).
+- Flipper length and body mass: Strong positive correlation (r = 0.87).
-- culmen length and body mass (moderate positive correlation).
+- Culmen length and body mass: Moderate positive correlation (r = 0.60).
+- Culmen depth: Exhibited a weak negative correlation with body mass.

 ### Species Distribution Across Islands

 A groupby operation was performed to calculate the number of penguins of each species present on each island.
 The results show that Gentoo penguins are predominantly found on Biscoe and Dream islands, while Chinstrap penguins are mainly found on Dream island.

+### Machine Learning Model

+**Model Performance**:
+- The classifier performed very well for Gentoo (100% precision and recall), Adelie (98% precision, 96% recall), and Chinstrap (89% precision, 94% recall).
+- Overall accuracy of the model was 97%, indicating a robust classification system.

+**Feature Importance**:
+- Culmen length (beak length) was the most important feature for species classification.
+- Flipper length and culmen depth were also significant, while body mass played a lesser role in distinguishing species.

 ### Key Findings